-- Take a tennis sized ball from the mixture.
+- Take a small ball from the mixture.
 Flatten the ball and shape into tikkis.
 Make 7-8 tikkis and keep aside.

 - Fry on a medium flame so that the tikkis do not get burnt.

-- When one side is browned, turn carefully as fry the other side.
+- When one side is browned, turn carefully and fry the other side.

-- When both sides are crips and browned, remove the tikkis from the tava.
+- When both sides are crisp and browned, remove the tikkis from the tava.

-- If you want a more crispier crust, then arrange the tikkis which are done on the edge of the tava.
+- If you want a more crispier crust, then arrange the aloo tikkis which are done on the edge of the tava.
 Heat some oil in the center of the tava and fry new tikkis.
-This is usually done in the eateries of north india where they serve aloo tikkis.
-They use quite a huge and big tava.
-So they can easily arrange the fried tikkis on the edge of the tava.

-- Keep the fried aloo tikkis on crumpled kitchen tissues so that they absorb excess oil.
+- Keep the fried tikkis on crumpled kitchen tissues so that they absorb excess oil.

-- Serve the aloo tikkis hot with chutney, tomato ketchup or sweet curd.
-You can also serve it with chole.
+- Serve hot with chutney, tomato ketchup or sweet curd.
+You can also serve tikkis with chole.

 - If the aloo mixture is not firm, then add some more bread.